muhammedamirt/user-authentication-app/readme.md

 6. Register a new user account or log in with existing credentials.
 7. Explore the app's features and protected routes.
 8. Log out to end the session.

-## Contributing and License

-Contributions to this project are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

-This project is licensed under the MIT License.
-###

 ## Set up the Backend environment variables:

 The following environment variables need to be set in order for the backend to function properly: